legend-exp/legend-pygeom-hpges/docs/source/index.md

 # legend-pygeom-hpges

-legendhpges provides High-Purity Germanium (HPGe) detector models built from [LEGEND](https://legend-exp.org/) metadata for radiation transport simulations.
+pygeomhpges provides High-Purity Germanium (HPGe) detector models built from [LEGEND](https://legend-exp.org/) metadata for radiation transport simulations.
 It integrates with {mod}`pyg4ometry` and [Geant4](https://geant4.web.cern.ch/)
 for visualisation and simulation, and offers utilities to compute detector